Product Manager - Medical Devices

 Create job alert

-As a Product Manager, you’ll manage a specialist range of medical devices and consumables used in aseptic compounding, oncology, infusion and cleanroom hospital departments for this well-established company.
+As a Product Manager, you’ll lead a specialist range of medical devices and consumables used in aseptic compounding, oncology, infusion and cleanroom hospital departments for this well-established company.

-• As the Product Manager, you’ll own product strategy, development and lifecycle management across a portfolio of medical devices and consumables, working closely with pharmacists, clinicians and internal teams to support new product development, manage launches and ongoing product performance.
-Acting as the voice of the customer, you’ll gather clinical insight to inform product improvements, identify market and competitor opportunities, and drive continual growth.
+• As the Product Manager, you’ll own product strategy, upstream development and full lifecycle management across a portfolio of medical devices and consumables.
+Working closely with pharmacists, clinicians and internal teams, the Product Manager will support new product development, manage launches and drive ongoing product performance.
+Acting as the voice of the customer, you’ll gather clinical insight to inform product improvements, identify market and competitor opportunities, and support continual growth.

-• As the Product Manager, you’ll also develop and deliver promotional activity across the full marketing mix, aligned to product strategy, and monitor campaign effectiveness using ROI and performance metrics, providing evidence-based feedback to stakeholders.
+• The Product Manager will take ownership of downstream product marketing, developing and delivering promotional activity across the full marketing mix, aligned to product strategy, and monitoring campaign effectiveness using ROI and performance metrics, providing evidence-based feedback to stakeholders.

 COMPANY